Nine Ways on How to Avoid Cash-Flow Problems in Your

 Most

 businesses that fail do so because of cash-flow difficulties.
-Nature is

 similar to business in many ways, so what can we learn from nature and evolution.
-In

 nature, proteins support all the vital activities or functions from movement,